-Barak had been Executive Vice President, Business Affairs, CBS Network Television Entertainment Group since 2004 and Senior Vice President, Business Affairs, CBS Entertainment from February 2002-October 2004.
+Previously, Barak served as Executive Vice President, Business Operations, CBS Network Television Entertainment Group since October 2010.
+Prior to that, she was Executive Vice President, Business Affairs, CBS Network Television Entertainment Group since 2004 and Senior Vice President, Business Affairs, CBS Entertainment from February 2002 through October 2004.
 Previously, Barak served as Senior Vice President, Business Planning and Special Projects, playing a key role in the negotiation of new media deals and co-production agreements.

 Prior to joining CBS, Barak was an associate at O’Melveny & Myers.